Olive-blockchain/Olive-network.github.io/collections/_job_descriptions/02-community-manager.md

 **Perks**

-Chia Network Inc. allows for flexible work hours and remote work for this position.
+Olive Blockchain Inc. allows for flexible work hours and remote work for this position.
 Core hours should match the time the Chinese Chia community is most active.
 We offer medical, dental, and life insurance for you, your spouse/domestic partner and children.

 We offer competitive salaries for college graduates joining a well funded Silicon Valley startup.
 We are willing to sponsor OPT for F-1 students with relocation to our Singapore office after a year of employment.